 (1) Existing law establishes the State Energy Resources Conservation and Development Commission and prescribes the authorities, duties, and responsibilities of the commission pertaining to energy matters.
-Existing law requires the commission, on or before January 1, 2019, in consultation with the Contractors State License Board, local building officials, and other stakeholders, to approve a plan that promotes compliance with specified regulations relating to building energy efficiency standards in the installation of central air conditioning and heat pumps, as specified.
-Existing law authorizes the commission to adopt regulations to increase compliance with permitting and inspection requirements for central air conditioning and heat pumps, and associated sales and installations, consistent with the above-described plan.
+Existing law requires the commission, on or before January 1, 2019, in consultation with the Contractors State License Board, local building officials, and other stakeholders, to approve a plan that promotes compliance with specified regulations relating to building energy efficiency standards in the installation of central air-conditioning and heat pumps, as specified.
+Existing law authorizes the commission to adopt regulations to increase compliance with permitting and inspection requirements for central air-conditioning and heat pumps, and associated sales and installations, consistent with the above-described plan.

-The bill would authorize a city, including a charter city, county, or city and county, except as specified, to issue up to one nondiscretionary permit per installation of a residential heat pump water heater or heat pump HVAC system in which the local entity administratively approves an application to install the residential heat pump water heater or heat pump HVAC system and the application is subject to a limited review.
+The bill would authorize a city, county, or city and county, except as specified, to issue up to one nondiscretionary permit per installation of a residential heat pump water heater or heat pump HVAC system in which the local entity administratively approves an application to install the residential heat pump water heater or heat pump HVAC system.

-The bill would require a city, including a charter city, county, or city and county, on or before July 1, 2027, and except as specified, to implement an online automated permitting process that verifies code compliance and issues permits in real time within the same day of the application being submitted, or allows the local entity to issue permits, as described above, to a licensed contractor for the installation of a residential heat pump water heater or residential heat pump HVAC system.
-The bill would require a permit to be issued pursuant to the automated permitting process, upon discretion of the administering jurisdiction, if the installation complies with specified checklist requirements.
-The bill would require a local entity described above to report to the commission when it implements the above-described automated permitting platform.
-In this regard, the bill would require the commission, on or before July 1, 2026, to develop a standardized code compliance checklist that is designed for local jurisdictions to use in verifying whether the installation of a residential heat pump water heater or residential heat pump HVAC system is compliant with specified codes, as provided.
-If the local entity has an internet website, the bill would require the local entity to publish and make publicly available, among other things, that checklist on their internet website.
-The bill would, upon confirmation by the local entity that the application and supporting documents are complete and meets specified requirements, deem the application complete and require the local entity to approve the application and issue all required permits or authorizations.
+The bill would require the commission, on or before July 1, 2026, to develop standardized permitting checklists, as prescribed, for local governments to use in the permitting process for installations of residential heat pump water heater or heat pump HVAC systems, as specified, subject to certain requirements, including that the standardized permitting checklists do not exceed 2 pages in length.
+The bill would require a city, county, or city and county, on or before July 1, 2027, to implement an online automated permitting process that verifies code compliance and issues permits in real time within the same day of the application being submitted to a licensed contractor for the installation of a residential heat pump water heater or residential heat pump HVAC system.
+The bill would require a permit to be issued pursuant to the automated permitting process, upon discretion of the administering jurisdiction, if the installation complies with the checklist requirements.
+The bill would require the local entity to publish and make publicly available, among other things, checklists on their internet website.
+The bill would require the local entity to allow an applicant to, among other things, submit an automated permit application and associated documentation electronically.
+The bill would, upon confirmation by the local entity that the application and supporting documents are complete and meet the checklist requirements, require the local entity to approve the application and issue all required permits or authorizations.
 The bill would, upon receipt of an incomplete application, require the local entity to issue a written correction notice, as specified.
+The bill would exempt from these requirements a city with a population of fewer than 5,000 persons or a county with a population of fewer than 150,000 persons, as specified.

 The bill would include findings and declarations related to these provisions.